 His father owned and operated the 9M Bar in Southwark that Nicky Scarfo used as his criminal headquarters when he was trying to become the new boss of the Philadelphia crime family.

 He was raised in South Philadelphia and Ventnor City, New Jersey.
-Moreover, he is the nephew of late Philadelphia crime family mobster Yogi Merlino.
+Moreover, he is the nephew of the late Philadelphia crime family mobster Yogi Merlino.

 Joey has attended the St. Thomas Aquinas grade school in Philadelphia’s Point Breeze neighborhood.
 Since school, he had been friends with the future-made man in the Philadelphia crime family Michael Ciancaglini and his brother Joseph Ciancaglini.